Hasse–Weil zeta function: Definition

 Frob(p) being a Frobenius element for p.
 What happens at the ramified p is that ρ is non-trivial on the inertia group I(p) for p.
 At those primes the definition must be 'corrected', taking the largest quotient of the representation ρ on which the inertia group acts by the trivial representation.
 With this refinement, the definition of Z(s) can be upgraded successfully from 'almost all' p to all p participating in the Euler product.
 The consequences for the functional equation were worked out by Serre and Deligne in the later 1960s; the functional equation itself has not been proved in general.

 Hasse–Weil conjecture

 The Hasse–Weil conjecture states that the Hasse–Weil zeta function should extend to a meromorphic function for all complex s, and should satisfy a functional equation similar to that of the Riemann zeta function.
-For elliptic curves over the rational numbers, the Hasse–Weil conjecture follows from the modularity theorem.
+For elliptic curves over the rational numbers, the Hasse–Weil conjecture follows from the modularity theorem: each elliptic curve E over $\Q$ is modular.